 Verify if any of these claims are true:

 - Landlord illegally enters the property: Has your landlord failed to give you advance notice before entering the property?
-(Note that most state laws require landlords to give tenants 1 to 2 days prior notice before entering under non-emergency situations.)
+(Most state laws require landlords to give tenants 1 to 2 days prior notice before entering under non-emergency situations.)

 - Landlord fails to uphold provisions in the agreement: Has your landlord failed to repair broken fixtures or provide agreed-upon utilities?